Sexually Transmitted Disease

 - Get checked for STIs.
 Don't risk giving the infection to someone else.

 - If you have more than one sex partner, always use a condom.

 - Don't use alcohol or drugs before you have sex.
 You may be less likely to practice safe sex if you are drunk or high.

 - Know the signs and symptoms of STIs.
 Look for them in yourself and your sex partners.

 - Learn about STIs.
 The more you know about STIs, the better you can protect yourself.

-How can I prevent spreading a sexually transmitted infection?
+How can I prevent spreading a STI?

 - Stop having sex until you see a health care provider and are treated.

 - Follow your health care provider's instructions for treatment.